-What is Strange Situation
+What Is The Strange Situation

-Near the other end of the room on one side is a chair for the parent, and on the opposite side, hear the door, a chair for the stranger1.
+Near the other end of the room, on one side, is a chair for the parent or primary caregiver, and on the opposite side near the door, a chair for the stranger.

 - Episode 1: Mother and baby are introduced to the room.